exogen/snacklish/README.md

 ## Disclaimer

-This is a fan project, and has no affiliation with Snickers, Mars Inc., or TBWA NY.
+This is a fan project and has no affiliation with Snickers, Mars Inc., or TBWA NY.

 Snickers is a registered trademark of Mars Inc.